 In life there is nothing more important than to be safe and healthy.
-This, you don’t understand until you face with it.
-Almost 2 months on Expedition in Lhotse South Face was a great experience.
-Learned so much, meet so many good and weird people, climbed hard – never harder before / climbed ice and rock, many nights without sleep, many hours in altitude, many nights thinking and planning … never had this pressure on my mind before, never felt this alone before, never watched more movies then now… and so on.
+Most of us don’t understand this, until we are faced with dangers.
+Almost 2 months spent on the Expedition in Lhotse South Face were a great experience.
+I learned so much and meet so many good and weird people.
+I climbed difficult trails – as never before / climbed ice and rock, spent many nights without sleep, and many hours in altitude.
+I spent many nights thinking and planning … never had I had this pressure on my mind before, never had I felt this alone before, never had I watched more movies than I did now…

-Overall, I would do the same again, and again and again.
+Overall, I would do the same again, and again, and again.
 Lhotse South is considered as the most difficult route in the world.
-Just now, I am really able to understand half of it.
-People got sick, frostbite, and many of them died.
+Only now, I am really able to understand half of it.
+People got sick, frostbitten, and many of them died.

 Our climb was more or less like this:

 Base Camp (5150m) to C1 (5900m):

 This 750 meters climbing route is a mixed climb.
 Mainly snow and ice and sometimes rocky, with few steep sections.
 Camp 1 is based between two big rivers of snow showers.
 Quite safe even though the constant snow-showers between these two culuars made C1 snowy and cold throughout the entire time.
 I have climbed 4 times to C1 (slept few days) – carried all my gears and food and tried to climb at Camp 2 – but it was impossible since the weather wasn’t the best.
 Sometimes a lot of snow falling, snow conditions and many other reasons… One time we went up half way to C2, maybe 6500 meters, just before the big and famous culuars started, we had to return and try to climb to C2 another time because of the weather.